Toufa7/Cub3D/Readme.md

 :question: How computer store and dispplay graphics ?

-As we know every image is a combination of tiny pixels let's take a simple example :
+>As we know every image  divided into small squares called pixels and each pixel requires 1 bit of memory let's take a simple example :
 <p align="center">
 <img src="https://github.com/Toufa7/Cub3D/blob/191525ef73d4e3495579df26a88e6a7cbf55715e/images/appel_in_pxels.png" width="350" height="400"/>
 </p>

-each pixel has it's own color an example is that the top left has a green color in pixel so the computer define it with a specifique number tbc
+> each pixel has it's own color an example is that the top left has a green color in pixel so the computer define it with a numerical value and these numbers are called Pixel Values.
+These pixel values denote the intensity of the pixels, we have pixel values ranging from 0 to 255.
+The smaller numbers closer to zero represent the darker shade while the larger numbers closer to 255 represent the lighter or the white shade.
+> This image is composed of many colors and almost all colors can be generated from the three primary colors  :heart: :green_heart: and :blue_heart:,

 :question: Why mlx_pixel_put so slow ?

 > Because it tries to put pixel instantly on window without waiting for the frame to be rendered entirely

-Solution ?
+:question: So what's the solution ?

-> W need to buffer to put our pixels in an image then push it into the window

-Starting to casting rays with the help of mlx_pixel_put it turn up that it works but in the 3D part we're going to face a few problems becuase that latter it tries to put pixel instantly on window without waiting for the frame to be rendered entirely so the solution we'll be to buffer or to put our pixels in an image then push it into the window that's what my_mlx_pixel_put do :
+> W need to buffer to put our pixels in an image then push it into the window , starting to casting rays with the help of mlx_pixel_put it turn up that it works but in the 3D part we're going to face a few problems becuase that latter it tries to put pixel instantly on window without waiting for the frame to be rendered entirely so the solution we'll be to buffer or to put our pixels in an image then push it into the window that's what my_mlx_pixel_put do :

 1) Creating an image with the width and height:

-    mlx_new_image(mlx->mlx_ptr, height, width)
+	`mlx_new_image(mlx->mlx_ptr, height, width)`

-2) We need some informations about the created image, we'll be using (mlx_get_data_addr) as follows :
+2) We need some informations about the created image, we'll be using `mlx_get_data_addr` as follows :

-    bits per pixel : nbr of bytes needed to express the color of a pixel

-    Size line : nbr of bytes required to stroe one horizontal line in memory

-    Endian : Little 0 Big 1 Endian
+	for more informations about `mlx_get_data_addr` check it down below 🙂

+2) We need to put pixels on top of our image :

+	we're using `my_mlx_pixel_put(&my_mlx, height, width++, hex_color)`

 <p align="center">
 <img src="https://github.com/Toufa7/Cub3D/blob/6945f32893b4c4d1abfc2ccefe889f0ae638ad6e/images/formula_my_mlx.png" width="600"/>
 </p>

-The above fomula it's actually in my_mlx_pixel_put : We'll discuss about it latter :arrow_heading_down:
+The above fomula it's actually in `my_mlx_pixel_put` : We'll discuss about it latter :arrow_heading_down:

+3) After that fire up your `mlx_put_image_to_window` to put it on the windows

+	`mlx_put_image_to_window(wind->mlx_ptr, wind->window, wind->image_created_before, starting_x, staring_y)`

+4) Then after every move clear your window with the help of `mlx_clear_window` and repeat again,

+	`mlx_clear_window(wind->mlx, wind->window);`

 :question: What an mlx image requires ?